ak9347128658/Backend_nodejs/week1_2/code/postgres/week2/day1/README.md

    HAVING SUM(total_price) > 100
    ORDER BY daily_revenue DESC;
    ```
-   *Explanation*: Filters sales with individual total prices over $50, groups by date, and keeps days with total revenue over $100.
+   *What it does*: Filters sales over $50, groups by date, keeps days with over $100 in revenue.

 ## Topic 5: Grouping Sets

-**Explanation**: Grouping Sets allow you to perform multiple levels of grouping in a single query, producing a result set that combines different aggregations.
-This is useful for generating reports with subtotals and grand totals without running multiple queries.
-In PostgreSQL, you can use `GROUPING SETS`, `ROLLUP`, or `CUBE` for advanced grouping.
+**What It Does**: Grouping Sets summarize data at multiple levels in one query, like totals by product and date, just by product, and overall.

 ### Examples

-1. **Sales by Product and Date with Grand Total**
+1. **Sales by Product and Date**
    ```sql
    SELECT
        product_id,